rschmehl/awesco.eu/content/authors/hisham-eldeeb/_index.md

 # (2) Research interests, achievements, and personal interests (mainly for researchers)
 ---

-Hisham M. Eldeeb received his B.Sc. (honors) and M.Sc. in electrical engineering in 2011, 2014, respectively, from the Faculty of Engineering, Alexandria University, Egypt.
-From 2012 to 2015, he worked as a research associate at Qatar University in Qatar, hired on a 1.4M$ project; aiming at extending the penetration of inverter-based distributed-generation plants within the Qatari-Network.
-From September 2015 to November 2018, he pursued his PhD degree at the Technical University of Munich (TUM) in Germany and was selected as one of the 14 Marie-Curie Ph.D. candidates hired on the 3M€ EU Horizon H2020 project "Airborne Wind Energy System Control and Optimization" (AWESCO).
-He is currently working as an electrical drive specialist and development engineer for e-vehicles at IAV GmbH.
+Hisham M. Eldeeb started as Marie-Skłodowska-Curie Fellow at Technical University Munich, working with Dr. [Christoph M. Hackl](/authors/christoph-m-hackl), then continuing at Munich University of Applied Sciences, where Dr. Hackl accepted a post as full professor.
+His research was focused on [control of the electrical drive system](/project/esr07/) for airborne wind energy systems.
+He was on several secondments to AWESCO industry partners [Ampyx Power](https://www.ampyxpower.com/) and [EnerKíte](https://www.enerkite.com/) to apply his research and further refine the control strategies.
+From 2012 to 2015, he worked as a research associate at [Qatar University](http://www.qu.edu.qa/), hired on a 1.4M$ project, aiming at extending the penetration of inverter-based distributed-generation plants within the Qatari-Network.
+He is currently working as an electrical drive specialist and development engineer for e-vehicles at [Ingenieurgesellschaft Auto und Verkehr GmbH (IAV) GmbH](http://www.iav.de/).